-Some poster board is put to use along with a diaper wipe box, some PVC pipe and Hazmat stickers to make this ghostbusting containment machine.
-Add a proton pack made from Tupperware odds and ends and plenty of cans of black spray paint and the ghosts and ghouls will have met their match.
-Who you're gonna call?
+Poster board is put to use along with a diaper wipe box, PVC pipe and Hazmat stickers to make this ghostbusting containment machine.
+Add a proton pack made from Tupperware odds and ends and plenty of cans of black spray paint, and the ghosts and ghouls will have met their match.
+Who you gonna call?
 Just head to Instructables for the detailed how-to.

 Another underwater theme is The Little Mermaid.
 Swim noodles are great for creating coral, either standing upright or cut and curled.
 Disney fan Natalie Cittadino added styrofoam coolers, tissue paper, and coffee filters to make the coral reef.
 The fringed seaweed was made from a plastic tablecloth and would work for any aquatic scene.
 Fairy lights and a chest of treasure complete the look.

-Family cars seem to swallow junk so why not turn that trunk into a super-sized mouth?
-Some fabric for a tongue and a cut-out of pearly whites was an obvious choice for Manhattan Dental Care.
+Family cars seem to swallow junk, so why not turn that trunk into a super-sized mouth?
+Some fabric for a tongue and a cut-out of pearly whites made this mouth an obvious choice for Manhattan Dental Care.
 Make those teeth a little scarier, and you've got the start of a monster's mouth.
 Just pile up the candy and see who is brave enough to put their hand in.

 Acrylic paint on old cardboard boxes creates Elsa's stunning Frozen Castle.
-A genius touch is using melted water bottles for the icicles and fairy lights to add some sparkle.
-The pumpkin buckets and snowflakes came from the dollar store and the styrofoam coolers double as blocks of ice.
+A genius touch is using melted water bottles for the icicles and fairy lights to add sparkle.
+The pumpkin buckets and snowflakes came from the dollar store, and the styrofoam coolers double as blocks of ice.

-Here's an idea that will pop!
+Here's an easy trunk or treat idea that will pop!
 Fill the car with yellow helium balloons accessorized as minions, and you'll be all set with a despicable display.
 You could also use blue balloons for an aquatic bubbly underwater scene or multicolored ones as gumballs.